eshort0401/EPBC_scrape/README.md

 ## Operation
 1. Ensure you have completed the installation steps above.
 1. In the `<files_dir>` folder you specified during the test run above, you should see a file named `page_number.txt`.
-If you open this file it should contain just the number "1".
+    1. If you open this file it should contain just the number "1".
 This is the page number of the EPBC website the scraper will stop checking for new entries.
     To scrape the first X pages of the EPBC website, where 1 < X <= 167, change this number to X then run the same `docker run ...` command given above.
-1. Example usage might be to first run the container to scrape the full database by setting the contents of `page_number.txt` to 167 and running `docker run ...` then setting the contents of `page_number.txt` to 10 and running `docker run ...` periodically to just check the most recent pages of the EPBC website for new data.
+    1. Example usage might be to first run the container to scrape the full database by setting the contents of `page_number.txt` to 167 and running `docker run ...`, then setting the contents of `page_number.txt` to 10 and running `docker run ...` periodically to just check the most recent pages of the EPBC website for new data.
+1. In the `<files_dir>` folder you specified during the test run above, you should see a file named `host_file_path.txt`.
+    1. Open it, and you should see the text `/EPBC_files/`.
+This is the path used to create the path and link columns in the `EPBC_database_links.csv` table.
+    1. The test run initialises this to `/EPBC_files/`, which is the location of the files in the UNIX Docker container.
+    1. If you change this text to match `<files_dir>`, then the next time you run the container the paths and links in `EPBC_database_links.csv` should update to those on the host machine, not those of the container.

 # Normal Setup
 EPBC_scrape can also be run without Docker, but additional dependencies must be